-Each student registers for a project at the end of the sixth semester.
+1.9.1 Each student registers for a project at the end of the sixth semester.
 Each student will carry out the project under a Project Advisor who is chosen based on the student's interests.
-The
+The Project Advisor also becomes the Faculty Advisor from this stage.

 - 1.9.2 Minimum Project Pass Grade: The minimum pass grade is D (10-point scale)/D (8-point scale).
 This policy change came in to effect from the academic year 2018-19.
-Should there be a need for extension of the project, prior approval from the Dean need to be obtained on or before April 15, 2020.
+Should there be a need for extension of the project, prior approval from the Dean need to be obtained on or before April 15, 2022.
 In such cases, an application forwarded by the project advisor and the subject coordinator is to be submitted.
-Then the student must register for the summer term and the maximum grade that can be obtained for project will be B grade. - Internship to be undertaken in a laboratory/institute outside the institute in connection with 1.9.3 the project, has to be proposed by the primary project advisor at IISc in the form of an application to the Dean with details of the work to be carried out by the student.
+Then the student must register for the summer term and the maximum grade that can be obtained for project will be B grade. - 1.9.3 Internship to be undertaken in a laboratory/institute outside the institute in connection with the project, has to be proposed by the primary project advisor at IISc in the form of an application to the Dean with details of the work to be carried out by the student.
 A period not exceeding one semester may be permitted based on the application.
 A specific recommendation by the primary project advisor at IISc has to be made.
 No exemptions will be given for compulsory courses during the period of absence.
 Project credits will have to be registered for that semester before leaving for internship.